 Incremental deliveries are required.
-Each time you work on your code on the server (or plan an upload), please use the day's date (or date and time) to copy your existing q.c, q and readMe.txt to q.c_date, q_date and readMe.txt_date.
-Then update the q.c and readMe.txt and recompile on the server to get q.
+Each time you work on your code on the server (or plan an upload), please copy your existing q.c, q and readMe.txt to q.c.jdate;, q.jdate; and readMe.txt\jdate;.
+Then update the q.c and readMe.txt and recompile to get q.
 Please be sure you create at least two prior increments.
 Note: Your first increment must be created at least 2 days before proj4 is due.
 You also are required to copy the supplied files to your course directory.